andypike/kame/README.md

 Here is a list of all options with their default values (all are optional):

 	:width => 640 						# The width of the paper in pixels :height => 480						# The height of the paper in pixels :paper => :white					# The colour of the paper (from the list above) :title => 'Kame'  				# The window title
 	:speed => 10							# The speed that the turtle draws.
-This is how many lines per second should be drawn
+This is how many lines per second should be drawn :grid => false						# Should the help grid be displayed (true | false)?
+	:grid_size => 8						# If the help grid is displayed, this is how many rows and columns should be drawn :grid_colour => :silver		# If the help grid is displayed, this is the colour for the grid (from the list above)

 Contributing to kame